puppetlabs/device_manager/README.md

 ## Reference

-This module manages `device.conf` and `<confdir>/facter/facts.d/puppet_devices.yaml`, including entries for each `puppet_device` resource declared on the puppet agent.
+This module manages device.conf and puppet_devices.yaml, including entries for each `puppet_device` resource declared on the puppet agent.

 For more information about devices, see: